 The grants paid out by Forte must be administrated by a Swedish organisation that meets certain criteria.
-The criteria have been drawn up jointly with Formas and the Swedish Research Council, and they accordingly constitute common grounds for the administrating organisations that are approved as recipients of the research councils’ grants.
-The criteria apply as from 3 May 2021.
+The criteria apply from 1 May 2023.

 Criteria for approving administrating organisations

 1. Be a Swedish legal entity with a Swedish organisation registration number.
 There is an exception if the Forte is to pay out grants to a foreign organisation in accordance with governing documents or agreements.

 2. Conduct research.
 Conducting research means having a documented research activity and being assessed as capable of taking on commitments in accordance with Forte’s general terms and conditions for research grants.
 These conditions prescribe, among other things, that a project manager must be appointed by the administrating organisation and that the administrating organisation, as an employer, is responsible for ensuring that the resources necessary for the research project can be obtained.
 The criterion of conducting research relates to those organisations that are recipients of research grants.

 3. Conduct research that is relevant in relation to Forte’s fields of research and the focus areas of Forte’s calls.
 If research is not conducted within Forte’s fields today, but the intention is to do so, the organisation must account for how such research is intended to be conducted and the conditions for it.

 4. Guarantee academic freedom within the framework of its task, by means of freedom in choosing research problems, developing research methods, and publishing research results.

 5. Ensure that the results of the research conducted with the support of the research councils are made freely available to other researchers as well as to public and corporate stakeholders.
 The requirements with respect to availability are described in greater detail in Forte’s general terms and conditions for grants.